Today we have an interview with Lita. She placed 6th in the Open Category Level 1 in the latest Venus Index Contest.

 Last year things changed, because Lita found one of the Venuses – Stephanie and thanks to her the Venus Index.

 She bought the program, got into the community and just followed the protocols immediately.

 That’s what happens when you set a goal, take it seriously and you are ready to take action.

 When you listen to the interview, you will notice that Lita is one of those women that doesn’t ask a bunch of questions before trying something new and isn’t arguing whether it will work for her or not before she’s even attempted it.

 And that’s probably the easiest road to success.
 We’ve even had people downloading the workouts and following the plans without reading the manual.
 They learned it all by experience.

 Not that we recommend skipping the manuals, but the best thing you can do is to try the system and judge by results.
-And that’s exactly what Carla did.
+And that’s exactly what Lita did.